aregtech/areg-sdk/docs/wiki/cmake-integrate.md

 > [!NOTE]
 > In this script, there is no need to link the `example` project with the `areg` library.
 It is automatically done when call `macro_declare_executable`.

-If you don't want to use AREG SDK CMake macro and function, alternatively the last 2 lines can be replaced:
+If you don't want to use AREG SDK CMake macro and functions, alternatively the last 2 lines can be replaced:
 ```cmake
 add_executable(example main.cpp)
 target_link_libraries(example PRIVATE areg::areg)